Gordon College maintains and adheres to a policy of nondiscrimination and education regarding Acquired Immune Deficiency Syndrome (AIDS).

 As a community of Christian learners at Gordon College, we recognize the value of freedom of speech, and desire for our students to be actively engaged in this community and in the broader world.
 We encourage an atmosphere where students have opportunities to learn to engage with others who may disagree with them through constructive dialogue, debate and—when appropriate—loving acts of confrontation.
 We recognize that the content around which students wish to organize may differ from the College’s beliefs, but we value both the right of students to conscientiously object and the opportunity to do so.
 We also recognize that we are a residential community of learners, so we offer certain guidelines to govern our life together.
 These are found in the assumptions and principles of our life and conduct statement, which encourages students to conduct themselves with discretion and with a respect toward others.

-To ensure that expressive activism does not interfere with the ordinary operation of the College, notification regarding the time, place and manner of all activities in the nature of a public expression, rally, demonstration, march, silent vigils, protest, etc. must be submitted and signed a minimum of 24 hours in advance to the Vice President for Student Life, or her designee (www.gordon.edu/activismnotification).
-The Vice President for Student Life, or her designee, will determine whether it is feasible to accommodate the activity in light of public safety and the needs of the community.
+To ensure that expressive activism does not interfere with the ordinary operation of the College, notification regarding the time, place and manner of all activities in the nature of a public expression, rally, demonstration, march, silent vigils, protest, etc. must be submitted and signed a minimum of 24 hours in advance to the Dean of Student Success, or their designee (www.gordon.edu/activismnotification).
+The Dean of Student Success, or their designee, will determine whether it is feasible to accommodate the activity in light of public safety and the needs of the community.
 Should expressive activism take place without notification, the students or sponsoring organization may be asked to disperse or face school discipline as outlined in the Student Handbook or legal action, under applicable laws.

 Note: This policy refers to non-educational activities on College property and not to the conduct of academic or co-curricular activities that are governed by their own policies and standards.
 These policies do not refer to other officially approved College events that must follow established college event protocols.